Gifted Education Services

 Intermediate and Middle School Services

-Advanced classes in language arts and in math are offered in grades five, six, seven, and eight.
-Students who have been identified as cognitively gifted students and students with specific subject identification in language arts and in math are eligible for the classes.
+Compacted math courses are offered in grades 5, 6, 7, and 8.
+Honors language arts classes are offered in grades 7 and 8.
+Students who have been identified as cognitively gifted students, and students with specific subject identification in language arts and in math, are eligible for the classes.

 Links for students: